 Anomaly believes in the importance of compensating artists for their work, and we are working toward financial sustainability, which will allow us to compensate our contributors and our editorial staff for their work.

-Anomaly is the new (as of May 2017) incarnation of the now-defunct Drunken Boat, founded in 1999, maintaining continuous publication without interruption, with a focus on especially innovative and experimental literature and arts.
-Anomalous Press is run by an entirely volunteer staff, dedicated to literature and art and the internet (well, more like literature and the art on the internet, but we’re fans of the medium, too).
+Anomaly focuses on especially innovative and experimental literature and arts.
+Anomaly is run by an entirely volunteer staff, dedicated to literature and art and the internet (well, more like literature and the art on the internet, but we’re fans of the medium, too).

 In 2014, Anomalous Press founding editor Erica Mena joined Drunken Boat as the Managing Editor, and in 2015 was asked to step into the position of Editor and Executive Director.
 Erica, along with the entire board and editorial staff, resigned from Drunken Boat in 2016 (to learn more about that, please see this blog post).
 The editorial staff elected to continue working together by starting Anomaly, and we’re glad to continue this work together and with you here.